 - Free your back checkers.
 The two back checkers have the furthest distance to travel and must make it to your home board before any checkers can be borne off.
 Therefore, it makes sense to start them on the journey as early as possible by splitting them.

 Understanding, probability is a crucial skill in backgammon.
 There are some detailed posts on probability for beginners and intermediates in the playing guides section of the website.
 The numbers on the cheat sheet can be used to determine the likelihood of making a specific roll.
 This can then be used to plan your attack or defence.
-For example, the highlighted numbers show the risk of leaving a blot within striking range of a direct hit.
+For example, the highlighted numbers show the risk of leaving a blot within striking range of a direct hit (6 or less).
 It is clear that it is much safer leaving a blot one point from an opponent’s checker than six points.
 Further down the table, it shows the likelihood of rolling and hitting specific indirect rolls.